kahi-framework/kahi-ui.nbn.dev/content/docs/overlays/overlay.md

 > **WARNING**: This feature is only available in Javascript-enabled Browsers.

-You can optionally have the `Overlay` dismissible by clicking the backdrop or pressing the `ESC` key, via the `dismissible` property.
+You can optionally have the `Overlay` dismissible by pressing the `ESC` key, via the `dismissible` property.

 ```svelte {title="Overlay Dismissible" mode="repl"}
 <script>